 Working from home gives you the flexibility to structure your day however you would like (which could be either a blessing or a curse).
 Because of this, it’s important to establish a solid routine – this is critical to your overall success.

-According to a study by researchers at Tel Aviv University, “ritualistic behavior in both humans and animals developed as a way to induce calm and manage stress…heightening our belief that we are in control of a situation that is otherwise out of our hands.”
+According to researchers at Tel Aviv University, “ritualistic behavior in both humans and animals developed as a way to induce calm and manage stress…heightening our belief that we are in control of a situation that is otherwise out of our hands.”
 Predictable and repetitive routines help you take control of your day and, subsequently, your life.
 However, creating a routine can be hard to do, especially when no one is pushing you to get out of bed in the morning and your commute is from one room to the next.

 Define Your Core Working Hours

 A common frustration when working from home is that “I never stop working, since there are no office hours at home.”
 You may be struggling with an overlap between “working time” and “family or personal time.”
 These lines blur if you don’t consciously devise a realistic schedule to adhere to.